Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Were you recently charged with illegal carrying of weapons in Livingston Parish or Denham Springs, Louisiana?
 Are you unsure of why you were charged and where to go from here?
-Carl Barkemeyer, criminal defense attorney is here to help.
+The Barkemeyer Law Firm is here to help.
 There are many specific gun laws in the state of Louisiana and it can get very complicated and confusing when trying to understand which guns are legal in which places.
 Fortunately, Mr. Barkemeyer has years of experience defending illegal carrying of weapons charges in Louisiana.
 He understands the intricacies of the law and has spent many years studying the legal framework of guns in the state.
 If you were recently convicted for illegal carrying of weapons, it is imperative that you seek legal assistance immediately so as to start building a case against your charges.

 First, to understand how to start setting up a case against your weapons charges, it is important to understand the different circumstances which constitute illegal carrying of weapons in Livingston Parish.
 In the most simple terms, illegal carrying of weapons is the intentional concealing of any firearm, or other instrument customarily used or intended for probable use as a dangerous weapon, on one’s person.
 Based off this, it can be determined that any weapon not concealed on your person cannot be considered illegal carrying of weapons.
 For example, if you are found to be in possession of a weapon that is hidden in his pants, and you don’t have a conceal and carry permit, you could be facing a very serious charge with serious penalties.
 Furthermore, it cannot be considered a defense to state that the gun is registered in your name.